1914 - 1920 Beginings

 brick and tile making.

-When the underground mine opened in 1916 it began a new, and far more important phase in Irthlingborough’s industrial history, which was to last for
+When the underground mine opened in 1916 it began a new, and far more important phase in Irthlingborough’s industrial history, which was to

 the next 50 years.